|AustinTek homepage||| Linux Virtual Server Links | AZ_PROJ map server ||

 There is some duplication of material; the same part of the talk from different classes appears more than once.
 A virus not mentioned in the talk is HPV.

-v1 At the suggestion of the teacher's assistant, I precut the cardboard sheets (for the v1 maps) (paper cutter/guillotine; a sharp one helps) removing extraneous cardboard and separating the legend and base from the map.
+v1 (no longer relevant).
+At the suggestion of the teacher's assistant, I precut the cardboard sheets (for the v1 maps) (paper cutter/guillotine; a sharp one helps) removing extraneous cardboard and separating the legend and base from the map.
 This eliminated the first cutting step for the kids.

 v2 Initially I pre-popped out the maps and handed the kids the whole piece of carboard, with the popped out pieces resting in the original locations.

-In 2017, I handed the kids only the popped out pieces.
-This saved a couple of minutes.
-It's too bad that education now is paced too fast for the kids to explore around what they're doing, and be able to pop out their own maps (the class was originally 50min, with 16 students; now it's 40mins with 19 students.
-The 10 mins was taken from a couple of classes to allow the students to take an extra class in being well rounded.)
+In 2017, I handed the kids only the popped out pieces and threw away the outer cardboard.
+Not having to collect the trash in class time saved a couple of minutes.
+It's too bad that education now is paced too fast for the kids to explore what they're doing, and be able to pop out their own maps (the class was originally 50min, with 16 students; now it's 40mins with 19 students.
+The 10 mins was taken from a couple of classes to allow the students to take an extra class in being well rounded.
+I'm sure we all agree that being well rounded is much better for the kids than understanding trusses.)

-The first thing the kids need to understand is that the tabs are pushed in from the outside and that the tab is taped over on the inside, where it can't be seen.
+The first thing the kids need to understand is that the tabs are pushed in from the outside and that the tab, which now points inside, is taped over on the inside, where it can't be seen (from the outside).
 This is obvious to an adult, but not to the kids.
-If you start the kids taping the globe, an adult will have to cut out the tape holding the tabs facing the outside, instead of the inside.
+If you start by having the kids taping the globe (with multiple tabs), an adult will have to cut the tape on the outward facing tabs to allow the tabs to be reinserted from the outside.

 In 2015, in the first class, despite holding up a sample and showing them how to put the tab in from the outside, half of them got it wrong (==random), which means that none of them were listening (or my explanation was unintelligible).